-L Brands’ struggling lingerie giant brings in the bulk of the revenue – $1.5 billion for the quarter ending May 4 – versus the comparatively smaller Bath & Body Works, which brought in $870 million in sales, and yet, the home fragrance, gifts, body, and bath products company – which maintains a brick-and-mortar footprint of more than 1,600 outposts in the U.S. – is garnering a lot of attention.
+L Brands’ struggling lingerie giant brings in the bulk of the revenue – $1.5 billion for the quarter ending May 4 – versus the comparatively smaller Bath & Body Works’ $870 million in sales.
+The latter – which makes home fragrance, gifts, body, and bath products and sells them largely by way of brick-and-mortar outposts across the U.S., maintaining more than 1,600 stores despite the larger existential crisis amongst similarly situated companies (i.e., traditional mall brands) – is garnering a lot of attention.

 Chief Financial Officer Stuart Burgdoerfer said last month that L Brands’ favorable quarterly results were “principally driven by a strong performance at Bath & Body Works and some favorability in income taxes.”
 And analysts are paying attention to what is routinely being viewed as “exceptional” growth by Bath & Body works.
 Wells Fargo Senior Analyst Ike Boruchow, for one, recently characterized “the strength of [the Bath & Body Works] business,” as among “the brightest spots in retail today.”
 Cowen analyst Oliver Chen pointed to “signs of healthy growth” for the 28-year old brand, which he expects to continue.